MassinissaDjellouli/CTFStuff/TheGoodStuff/WEB.md

 ```
 If we can upload and choose the file name:
 - Add our public key to a user’s authorized_keys file (/root/.ssh/authorized_keys)
+- If a certain extension is required, try adding a null byte (%00) at the end of the file name to bypass the extension check
+  - ex: shell.php%00.jpg

 ### Interesting files to read:
 - /etc/passwd
 - /etc/shadow